-16 Aboriginal Culture, Coliban River Biodiversity & Commemorative Planting
+Aboriginal Culture, Coliban River Biodiversity & Commemorative Planting

 The Coliban River becomes key to further understanding of Aboriginal culture.
-The establishment of a precinct acknowledging the importance of Dja Dja Wurrung culture and their relationship with the river landscape will be important.
+The establishment of a precinct acknowledging the importance of Dja Dja Wurrung culture and their relationship with the river landscape will be important, building on the work achieved by Landcare in the Malmsbury Common.

-The river is an important link between the Malmsbury Common to the north and Malmsbury Reservoir to the south, drawing people to wander along its banks.
+The river is an important link between the Malmsbury Arboretum and Common to the north and Malmsbury Reservoir to the south, drawing people to wander along its banks.
 The River is also critical to Aboriginal culture.
 The Dja Dja Wurrung people are the key custodians of this culture and could be invited to develop revegetation and maintenance plans for the River and also any associated interpretative elements.